kishisaka/sprinkler_controler/README.md

     ]
 }
 ```
 A small rest API is inclued to add, remove, update and list the current;y set sprinkler times.
 The
-API is shown below:
+changes will be persisted to the sprinkler_tims.json file.
+The API is shown below:
 ```
 http://<board ip>:<port>/listItems
 http://<board ip>:<port>/addItem/<day: 0-6>-<start time: 00:00>-<end time: 23:59>-<zone: 1-8>